hanhanwu/Hanhan_Break_the_Limits/Bank_Fantasy/Golden_Bridge/ReadMe.md

     * The GSP algorithm does the same work of Apriori algorithm, but it doesn't require finding all the frequent itemsets first.
     * "GSP is an iterative algorithm.
 It scans the database number of times depending on the length of the longest frequent sequences in database.
 The I/O cost is substantial (large) if database contains very long frequent sequences."
     * "PrefixSpan mines the complete set of patterns but greatly reduces the efforts of candidate sequence generation.
 A comprehensive performance study shows that PrefixSpan, in most cases, outperforms the apriori-based algorithm, GSP,, FreeSPAN, SPADE."

+##### Similarity RecommendationsThe key points I'm using to calculate merchants similarity are:
+Top selled products
+Store size
+Merchant Name
+In real world, the geo distance can also be very helpful.
+In the code, the main part here is to try to use ray to do parallel processing,since the groupby of dataframes here can be slow.
+* [My Code - Calculate Merchants Similarities][21]💖
+  * The key points I'm using to calculate merchants similarity are:
+    * Top selled products
+    * Store size
+    * Merchant Name
+  * In real world, the geo distance can also be very helpful.
+  * In the code, the main part here is to try to use ray to do parallel processing,since the groupby of dataframes here can be slow.

 ## Future Work